Dekker Dreyer: Virtual and Augmented Reality

 Dreyer has been called a VR pioneer by both Entrepreneur and MovieMaker.
 He is considered a prominent artist in immersive media.
 At the studio he co-founded, Clever Fox, he created and directed two of the first scripted original series in VR, The Depths and Broadcast.
 He has also created XR experiences for musical artists Bootsy Collins, Devo and Disturbed.

 His augmented reality live experience The Summoning has been called a "First of its kind" by UploadVR and received wide recognition for its innovative use of technology and creativity.
 Subsequent projects include the collaborative storytelling project What We Leave Behind.

-In 2019 he released Lucid, an immersive visual album, under his Phantom Astronaut persona.